-- 20 The purpose of this report is to document issues and challenges in managing reliable and time- - 21 sensitive connectivity in the Flexible Factory, in which various equipment, sensors and actuators are - 22 attached to the wired network via wireless connections in which various equipment is attached to - 23 the wired network via wireless connections.
-The report includes technical analyses of the identified - 24 features and functions in wired and wireless IEEE 802 technologies for managing requirements in - 25 end-to-end (E2E) network connectivity.
-The results of the analysis lead to recommendations for - 26 enhancements of IEEE 802 standards supporting the integration of wired and wireless factory - 27 networks.
+- 29 The purpose of this report is to document issues and challenges in managing reliable and time- - 30 sensitive connectivity in Flexible Factory, in which various equipment, sensors and actuators are - attached to the wired network via wireless connections.
+The report includes technical analyses of - 32 the identified features and functions in wired and wireless IEEE 802 technologies for managing - 33 requirements in end-to-end (E2E) network connectivity.
+The results of the analysis lead to - 34 recommendations for enhancements of IEEE 802 standards supporting the integration of wired and - 35 wireless factory networks.

-28 Factory Overview and Communication Network environment
+Factory Overview and Communication Network environment

-29 Factory communication network environment
+Factory communication network environment

-- 30 Trends to connect devices such as sensors and cameras to factory networks are accelerated by a - 31 strong demand for improving productivity under the constraints of pressure for cost reduction. - 32 Connection of information on production processes and supply chain management within a factory - and across factories has become increasingly important.
-It is also important to consider future needs - 34 of new technologies and network deployments, in spite of the typical long lifetime of any deployed - 35 technology in the factory floor.
-Communication networks in factories will undoubtedly change in - 36 the next decade by incorporating more and more wireless connectivities enabling - 37 flexibilityflexibility in the factories.
+Trends to connect devices such as sensors and cameras to factory networks are accelerated by a strong demand for improving productivity under the constraints of pressure for cost reduction.
+Connection of information on production processes and supply chain management within a factory and across factories has become increasingly important.
+It is also important to consider future needs of new technologies and network deployments, in spite of the typical long lifetime of any deployed technology in the factory floor.
+Communication networks in factories will undoubtedly change in the next decade by incorporating more and more wireless connectivities enabling flexibility in the factories.

-Figure 2Figure 2 shows an example of a network for a vehicle assembly line in a factory today.
+Figure 2 shows an example of a network for a vehicle assembly line in a factory today.
 Industrial control systems are ranging in scale from a few modular panel-mounted controllers to thousands of field connections.
 They provide remote access to data attributed to various devices such as sensors, actuators, motors, etc. The larger systems are usually implemented by Distributed Control Systems (DCS) or Supervisory Control and Data Acquisition (SCADA) systems, which manage Programmable Logic Controllers (PLCs) in the field.
-The entities labelled in Figure 2Figure 2 as 'App x' indicate system applications, e.g., preventive maintenance, management of materials and products, and machine movement monitoring.
+The entities labelled in Figure 2 as 'App x' indicate system applications, e.g., preventive maintenance, management of materials and products, and machine movement monitoring.